 I view my roles in representing clients as that of advocate and counselor.
-Clients seek legal assistance because they need someone who will very clearly and succinctly explain their legal rights, responsibilities and options.
-But as an advocate for my clients I also fight hard to protect their interests and I know that an attorney can be aggressive but courteous, candid but fair, yet relentless in obtaining the result the client desires.
+Clients seek legal assistance because they need someone who will very succinctly explain their legal rights, responsibilities, and options.
+But as an advocate for my clients, I also fight hard to protect their interests and I know that an attorney can be aggressive but courteous, candid but fair, yet relentless in obtaining the result the client desires.
 Although I cannot guarantee any particular result in a case, I commit to all my clients that I will work hard and smart to obtain the desired outcome.

 My father is an attorney and I grew up with an exposure to this profession.
-And despite all the jokes and/or negative perspectives regarding attorneys, I know in my heart that it truly is a noble profession.
+Despite all the jokes and/or negative perspectives regarding attorneys, I know in my heart that it truly is a noble profession.
 I have taken the following oath:

 I DO SOLEMNLY SWEAR THAT:

 I will support the Constitution of the United States and the Constitution of the State of Idaho.